HackPartners/bigdatadarwin/README.md

 * The generated bindings for the Darwin XSDs are in place.

-* The implementation of the friendly message classes is incomplete.
-ScheduleMessage is mostly done, but the others are still at early stages of implementation.
+* The implementation of the friendly message classes is mostly complete.
+All of the message types except for the following are implemented, with some reasonable level of test coverage (although some rarer properties are not fully tested yet).

-* Test coverage is extremely limited.
+  * Train Status
+  * Tracking ID (appears to be not yet in use in public Darwin)
+  * Train Alert (appears to be not yet in use in public Darwin)

 ## How To Use
 Devlopment is still in its early stages, so there's no easy "How To" just yet.
 If that's what you